fractastical/infinitemorphospace/wave-vector-analysis/artistic-visualizations/ARTISTIC_VISUALIZATIONS.md

 3. **Performance**: The script automatically samples large datasets for performance.
 For very large datasets (>100K points), consider filtering your data first.

-4. **Time Windows**: For 3D visualizations, adjust the time window to focus on specific time periods of interest (e.g., immediate post-poke response).
+4. **Time Windows**: For 3D visualizations and particle animations, adjust the time window to focus on specific time periods of interest (e.g., immediate post-poke response).

+5. **Animations**: Particle trail animations can take a while to render.
+For faster previews, reduce the number of tracks or time window.

 ## Example Workflows